All Episodes

 Yeah, I don't know about push it down our throat.

-And I I don't I don't know um I don't know how you really change this.
+I don't know how you really change this.

-Governor of Texas.
+He's governor of Texas.

-Uh he he obviously thought that he had to appeal to a lot of Hispanic voters, and the assumption is Hispanic voters want uh free tuition or very low price tuition for in-state illegals, uh want amnesty and this kind of thing, large Hispanic population in Texas.
+And the assumption is Hispanic voters want free tuition or very low-priced tuition for in-state illegals, want amnesty and this kind of thing.

 What do you think?

-Here, Ron, what was the thing, if anything, stood out to you in listening to Rick Perry?
+What was the thing, if anything, stood out to you in listening to Rick Perry?

 Okay.

-Well to me, I'm a Okay, go ahead.
+Well, to me, okay, go ahead.

 What?

-He's got he's consistent.
+He's got, he's consistent.

 Oh, I better try and get the Hispanic vote or whatever.

-Uh, is he running?
+Is he running?

-Well, that's not no, no, wait a second.
+No, no, wait a second.

-How do we get to the bottom line?
+I would get to the bottom line.

-I'm the I'm supposed to do all this.
+I'm supposed to do all this.

-Well, you keep you got the muscle.
+Well, you got the muscle.

 Yeah, that's why I have to be very careful in flexing them.

-As I there's a tremendous amount of responsibility that goes with this awesome power that I've got here.
+There's a tremendous amount of responsibility that goes with this awesome power that I've got here.

-The thing about Rick Perry, if you look at this speech, and we play the sound by Truman today.
+The thing about Rick Perry, if you look at this speech, and we played the soundbites from it today, let me ask you a question, folks.

 How many candidates?